-The Holy Spirit, The Rapture Question, Israel in Prophecy, The Return of the Lord, The Millennial Kingdom, The Thessa-Ionian Epistles, To Live Is Christ, Truth for Today (Editor), The Church in Prophecy, The Revelation of Jesus Christ, Inspiration and Interpretation (Editor), The Nations in Prophecy, Jesus Christ Our Lord.
+The Holy Spirit, The Rapture Question, Israel in Prophecy, The Return of the Lord, The Millennial Kingdom, The Thessa-Ionian Epistles, To Live Is Christ, Truth for Today (Editor), The Church in Prophecy, The Revelation of Jesus Christ, Inspiration and Interpretation (Editor), The Nations in Prophecy, Jesus Christ Our Lord, Daniel.

-GENE A, GETZ
+GENE A. GETZ

-Christian Youth - An In-Depth Study (co-author Roy B. Zuck), The V. B. S. in the Local Church, Audio-Visuals in the Local Church, M.B.I: The Story of Moody Bible Institute.
+Christian Youth - An In-Depth Study (co-author Roy B. Zuck), The V. B. S. in the Local Church, Audio-Visuals in the Local Church, M.B.I.: The Story of Moody Bible Institute, Adult Education in the Church.